Skip to content

 Aiden Lemons and An Architect’s Home

 Editor’s Note: Aiden undertook this journey as part of a Mission X project.
-At Woodlawn School the Mission X program provides a framework to for students to explore and develop their interests with the support of the faculty, family and other students.
+At Woodlawn School the Mission X program provides a framework for students to explore and develop their interests with the support of the faculty, family and other students.

 From Aiden:

 Here you will join my architectural journey and watch as I struggle to build and refine my skills upon two polar opposite mediums.
 Before beginning Mission X, I already knew that I wanted/needed to work on a topic that I was interested in.
-For me this would be my urge to make or build something.
+For me, this would be my urge to make or build something.
 Eventually, I came to the conclusion that researching and committing to my chosen career path (residential architecture) would be the only way to create a thoroughly refined project that I would enjoy from beginning to end.

 Mission X quickly became an outlet for me to research, practice, conceive, design, experiment, and finally construct things that I would ordinarily not be able to fit into my schedule.
 My project consists of two segments: (1) Wabi-sabi, in which I research and attempt to portray an untranslatable term/feeling through construction, and another; and (2) An Architect’s Home, where I endeavor to venture as close as possible to my ideal home of work.